 From ‘On a Personal Note’, Rita MacNeil

 Renovated and expanded in 1994, tens of thousands of visitors from around the globe drop by each season for a cup of tea and light meal at Rita’s Tea Room.
 Browse the displays to learn about Rita’s story; view her gold and platinum albums, awards and photos; shop for customized souvenirs, music, Tastes of Cape Breton and of course, Rita’s Tea Room’s famous Oatcakes and Tea.
-A dinner/concert series runs every Sunday in July and August, hosted by Kim Dunn and featuring special guests - reservations recommended!
+A dinner/concert series ran every Sunday in July and August, hosted by Kim Dunn and featured special guests.